JonathanTannous/teaching-react/README.md

 - `npm i` in the terminal to install dependencies
 - `npm run dev` in the terminal to run the app in development
 - navigate to http://localhost:5173/ to view the app
-- Fetch (get) fake user data from "https://randomuser.me/api/?results=3"
+- Fetch (get) fake user data from "https://randomuser.me/api/?results=3" using Axios
 - Display each user's name and email
 - Bonus points if you include a loading indicator until the data is fetched
 - Bonus points if you include the user's photo
+- Bonus points if you create a "PersonCard" component that is reused for each of these people
 - Push your results to GitHub

 ## Skills Practiced